 Share the data over network under the same or different share name (HA Option).
 By default, the original shared name is provided.

-The backup is crash consistent by default.
+The backup is not a consistent snapshot by default, neither crash consistent nor application consistent.
 In the Task settings, there is an option to take application consistent snapshot by VSS or HW snapshot.

 For CIFS on Windows, we need the credential of Windows to deploy a utility to take snapshot and expose it to the Proxy Agent.